koinos/koinos-docs/docs/quickstart/running-a-koinos-node.md

  - `amqp`: AMQP server URL
  - `log-level`: The log filtering level
  - `instance-id`: An ID that uniquely identifies the instance
- - `statedir`: The location of the blockchain state files (absolute path or relative to basedir/chain)
  - `jobs`: The number of worker jobs
+ - `read-compute-bandwidth-limit`: The compute bandwidth when reading contracts via the API
  - `genesis-data`: The genesis data file
  - `statedir`: The location of the blockchain state files (absolute path or relative to basedir/chain)
- - `database-config`: The location of the database configuration file (absolute path or relative to basedir/chain)
+ - `reset`: Reset the database
- - `read-compute-bandwidth-limit`: The compute bandwidth when reading contracts via the API
  - `fork-algorithm`: The fork resolution algorithm to use.
 Can be 'pob', 'fifo', or 'block-time'.
 (Default: 'pob')
- - `reset`: Reset the database

 ## Mempool

  - `help`: Print this help message and exit
+ - `version`: Print version string and exit
  - `basedir`: Koinos base directory
  - `amqp`: AMQP server URL
  - `log-level`: The log filtering level
  - `instance-id`: An ID that uniquely identifies the instance
  - `jobs`: The number of worker jobs
+ - `transaction-expiration`: The number of seconds a transaction should expire in
+ - `fork-algorithm`: The fork resolution algorithm to use.
+Can be 'fifo', 'pob', or 'block-time'.
+(Default: 'fifo')

 ## Block Store

+ - `amqp`: AMQP server URL
  - `basedir`: Koinos base directory
- - `amqp`: AMQP server URL
+ - `instance-id`: An ID that uniquely identifies the instance
+ - `jobs`: Number of RPC jobs to run (default 32)
  - `log-level`: The log filtering level
- - `instance-id`: An ID that uniquely identifies the instance
  - `reset`: Reset the database
+ - `version`: Print version and exit

 ## P2P

+ - `amqp`: AMQP server URL
  - `basedir`: Koinos base directory
- - `amqp`: AMQP server URL
- - `seed`: Seed string with which the node will generate an ID (A randomized seed will be generated if none is provided)
- - `peer`: Address of a peer to which to connect (may specify multiple)
+ - `checkpoint`: Block checkpoint in the form height:blockid (may specify multiple times)
  - `direct`: Address of a peer to connect using gossipsub.WithDirectPeers (may specify multiple) (should be reciprocal)
- - `log-level`: The log filtering level
+ - `disable-gossip`: Disable gossip mode
+ - `force-gossip`: Force gossip mode
  - `instance-id`: An ID that uniquely identifies the instance
- - `checkpoint`: Block checkpoint in the form height:blockid (may specify multiple times)
- - `force-gossip`: Force gossip mode
- - `disable-gossip`: Disable gossip mode
+ - `jobs`: Number of RPC jobs to run (default 32)
  - `listen`: The multiaddress on which the node will listen
+ - `log-level`: The log filtering level
+ - `peer`: Address of a peer to which to connect (may specify multiple)
+ - `seed`: Seed string with which the node will generate an ID (A randomized seed will be generated if none is provided)
+ - `version`: Print version and exit

 ## Block Producer

  - `help`: Print this help message and exit
+ - `version`: Print version string and exit
  - `basedir`: Koinos base directory
  - `amqp`: AMQP server URL
  - `log-level`: The log filtering level